Cantera/cantera/doc/doxygen/yaml/phase.md

 -   <tt>@ref sec-yaml-binary-solution-tabulated</tt>:
-    A binary mixture where the excess enthalpy and entropy are interpolated between tabulated values as a function of mole fraction; *New in %Cantera 2.5.0*
+    A binary mixture where the excess enthalpy and entropy are interpolated between tabulated values as a function of mole fraction
 -   <tt>@ref sec-yaml-compound-lattice</tt>:
     A phase that is comprised of a fixed additive combination of other lattice phases
 -   <tt>@ref sec-yaml-coverage-dependent-surface</tt>: